hashicorp/terraform-provider-google/website/docs/r/container_cluster.html.markdown

 }
 ```

+* `node_group` - (Optional) Setting this field will assign instances of this pool to run on the specified node group.
+This is useful for running workloads on [sole tenant nodes](https://cloud.google.com/compute/docs/nodes/sole-tenant-nodes).

 <a name="nested_network_config"></a>The `network_config` block supports:

 * `create_pod_range` - (Optional, [Beta](https://terraform.io/docs/providers/google/guides/provider_versions.html)) Whether to create a new range for pod IPs in this node pool.
 Defaults are provided for `pod_range` and `pod_ipv4_cidr_block` if they are not specified.